eeditiones/jinks/profiles/jinntap/doc/README.md

 inscriptions.

 Jinntap does not intend to specify which tag set should be used in what way.
-Instead, if offers a way to configure the schema (through a schema.json file) to specify the role of elements, what attributes they have and how authors work with them.
+Instead, if offers a way to configure the schema (through a JSON schema file, e.g. `tei-schema.json`) to specify the role of elements, what attributes they have and how authors work with them.

 #### Considerations